RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 Bullet = game.ReplicatedStorage.Bullet:Clone() , -->>: Get specific bullet model if applicable.
 (Default: Bullet within module)
 Sound = 168143115}) -->>: Sound ID of gun shot.
 (Default: 168143115)

--- You are not required to use all index properties of the table when using .CastSingle() function.
+-- You are not required to use all index properties of the table when using .CastSingle() method.
 -- Use whichever index property you see fit in your situation.
 ```